Auglaize County Sheriffs Office

 Deputy Mitchel Karner 2018–2024

-Reduced Substance Abuse: By teaching children and adolescents about the dangers of drugs, alcohol, and tobacco, DARE aims to reduce the number of young people who experiment with or become addicted to these substances.
+• Reduced Substance Abuse: By teaching children about the dangers of drugs, alcohol, and tobacco, DARE aims to reduce experimentation and addiction.

-Improved Decision-Making Skills: DARE focuses on teaching children how to resist peer pressure, make informed choices, and develop healthy coping mechanisms.
-These skills can help them navigate difficult situations and avoid risky behaviors.
+• Improved Decision-Making Skills: Teaches children how to resist peer pressure, make informed choices, and develop healthy coping mechanisms.

-Enhanced Self-Esteem: DARE often incorporates activities that boost children's self-esteem and confidence.
-This can help them feel more empowered to make positive choices and resist negative influences.
+• Enhanced Self-Esteem: Incorporates activities that boost confidence, helping youth feel empowered to resist negative influences.

 Thank you,